OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Example: Large Language Models(GenAI), just like most AI models, induce their results based on training data, meaning that they can make up things that are false.
 In addition, the training data can contain false or outdated information.
 At the same time, LLM's can come across very confident about their output.
 These aspects make overreliance of LLM a real risk.
 Note that all AI models in principle can suffer from overreliance.

 **Controls for overreliance:**
 * AITRANSPARENCY.
-By being transparent to users regarding the accuracy and reliability of the AI system's output, people can adjust their reliance accordingly.
+By being transparent to users regarding how the model works, how it has been trained, and the general expected accuracy and reliability of the AI system's output, people can adjust their reliance accordingly.
 The most simple form of this is to inform users that an AI model is involved.
+See the DISCRETE control for the balance between being transparent and being discrete about the model.
 * See the controls for excessive agency (e.g. oversight).